aalykiot/dune/README.md

 - `pid`: PID of the process.
 - `platform`: a string identifying the operating system platform.
 - `uptime()`: a number describing the amount of time (in seconds) the process is running.
-- `version`: the pluto version.
+- `version`: the dune version.
-- `versions`: an object listing the version strings of pluto and its dependencies.
+- `versions`: an object listing the version strings of dune and its dependencies.
 - `binding(module)`: exposes modules with bindings to Rust.
 - `kill(pid, [signal])`: sends the signal to the process identified by pid.
 - `stdout`: points to system's `stdout` stream.